George V: Early life and education

-George was born on 3 June 1865, in Marlborough House, London.
+George was born on 3 June 1865, at Marlborough House, London.
 He was the second son of Albert Edward, Prince of Wales, and Alexandra, Princess of Wales.
 His father was the eldest son of Queen Victoria and Prince Albert, and his mother was the eldest daughter of King Christian IX and Queen Louise of Denmark.
 He was baptised at Windsor Castle on 7 July 1865 by the Archbishop of Canterbury, Charles Longley.

 As a younger son of the Prince of Wales, there was little expectation that George would become king.
-He was third in line to the throne, after his father, and elder brother, Prince Albert Victor.
+He was third in line to the throne, after his father and elder brother, Prince Albert Victor.
 George was only 17 months younger than Albert Victor, and the two princes were educated together.
 John Neale Dalton was appointed as their tutor in 1871.
 Neither Albert Victor nor George excelled intellectually.
 As their father thought that the navy was "the very best possible training for any boy", in September 1877, when George was 12 years old, both brothers joined the cadet training ship HMS Britannia at Dartmouth, Devon.

+Naval service

 For three years from 1879, the princes served on HMS Bacchante, accompanied by Dalton.
 They toured the colonies of the British Empire in the Caribbean, South Africa and Australia, and visited Norfolk, Virginia, as well as South America, the Mediterranean, Egypt, and East Asia.
 In 1881 on a visit to Japan, George had a local artist tattoo a blue and red dragon on his arm, and was received in an audience by the Emperor Meiji; George and his brother presented Empress Haruko with two wallabies from Australia.
+At Jerusalem in 1882, the princes attended a Sephardic Passover dinner, and got tattoos of the Jerusalem Cross to commemorate their visit twenty years after their father had obtained the same tattoo.
+George wrote of the experience "I was tattooed by the same man who tattooed Papa."
 Dalton wrote an account of their journey entitled The Cruise of HMS Bacchante.
 Between Melbourne and Sydney, Dalton recorded a sighting of the Flying Dutchman, a mythical ghost ship.
 When they returned to Britain, the Queen complained that her grandsons could not speak French or German, and so they spent six months in Lausanne in an ultimately unsuccessful attempt to learn another language.
 After Lausanne, the brothers were separated; Albert Victor attended Trinity College, Cambridge, while George continued in the Royal Navy.
 He travelled the world, visiting many areas of the British Empire.
 During his naval career he commanded Torpedo Boat 79 in home waters, then HMS Thrush on the North America and West Indies Station.
 His last active service was in command of HMS Melampus in 1891–1892.
 From then on, his naval rank was largely honorary.